kartik-v/bootstrap-fileinput/CHANGE.md

 =============
 **Date:** 20-Sep-2014

+- (enh #30): Enhanced generic support for more preview formats (audio, video, html, flash, and other objects).
+- (enh #31): Better control and configuration of preview templates.
+- (enh #32): Added checks for file api support

 > **Note:** There are BC Breaking Changes with release v2.4.0.

 With release v2.4.0, the plugin has been revamped to support and configure a wide variety of file formats for preview.
 This may break some